SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

   via mail to the addresses maintained in chapter 7.1).
 This may take a couple of minutes.

-This concludes the *SAP Enterprise Threat Detection, public cloud* part of the threat countering process.
+This concludes the *SAP Enterprise Threat Detection, cloud edition* part of the threat countering process.
 The further proceedings would now be in the hands of the investigations report processor(s) (see next chapter), who may involve their security team to take action on the